Nolte: A Ban on Cop Shows Isn't a Terrible Idea

 Elites always point to the Eisenhower Years as the ultimate in conformity and use Leave It to Beaver as a lazy example, but network television has never been as sterile and pro-establishment as it is today.
 The fifties were filled with shows about iconoclasts, loners, and outsiders going there own way, bumping up against the system, filled with Men determined to be their Own Man, to not get gobbled up and torn apart by the soulless bureaucracy of government and social norms: Perry Mason, Josh Randall, Peter Gunn — countless private investigators and cowboys determined to live life on their own terms, to not get chewed up by the system.

-Because network TV is so generic and subservient to authority today, and has been for two decades, this is one reason people like myself have eagerly embraced shows about sociopaths and gangsters… The Sopranos, The Shield, Breaking Bad, Better Call Saul, House of Cards (the early seasons that didn’t suck), or even The Americans seeking to destroy our way of life… At least they’re not Borgs with badges, Bureaucrats with rule books, Civil Servants with slide rules and “expertise” come to tell us what’s best for us.
+Because network TV is so generic and subservient to authority today, and has been for two decades, this is one reason people like myself have eagerly embraced shows about sociopaths and gangsters… The Sopranos, The Shield, Breaking Bad, Better Call Saul, House of Cards (the early seasons that didn’t suck), or even The Americans seeking to destroy our way of life… At least they’re not Borgs with badges made heroic as they violate our Fourth Amendment rights, Bureaucrats with rule books made heroic as they violate our Sixth Amendment rights, Civil Servants with slide rules and “expertise” come to tell us what’s best for us.

 I’ll take a Walter White over a G-Man any day of the week.